ldlinnell/dataviz-project-template-proposal/README.md

 ![Sketch of New Data Viz Goal](https://user-images.githubusercontent.com/85960143/144354510-4b04ebd1-951f-42ec-847e-42d4485c2edb.png)

 My current goal is to provide a viz that shows the world on a map, and has circles that show crime amount (via size of the dot) with many interactions.
 I expect to have a menu to switch the maps depending on crime type, as well as switch between male, female, and total (meaning total crime regardless of sex/gender).
 The circles should be different colors and I will show that on the menu to avoid confusing, for example pink circles for females, blue circles for male, purple circles for total, and then maybe a boldening of the crime type that they are viewing (or maybe a title that appears).
 This is currently very hopeful and may change.
+I will focus on the most recent year given in the dataset, 2017.

 Sketch: